sebastienserre/thfo-mail-alert/readme.txt

 * Yes!

 = is this plugin working with the WPCasa Plugin? =
 * No!
 This plugin is working with the old WPCasa Framework.
-A version working with the "new" wpcasa plugin is currently in development.
 But a premium version exists [here](https://www.thivinfo.com/downloads/wpcasa-mail-alert-pro/).

 == Upgrade Notice ==